fssa-batch3/uthra.boopathy__web_project/README.md

 * Scenario 1: Create a profile
     * steps :
-        1. Login as a user.
+        1. Login as a buyer.
         2. Navigate to the profile page.
         3. View the user details such as name and phone number.
+        4. Click the "Back" button to go to the homepage.
     * Expected result :
         * The user can view their profile.
+        * The user can be redirected to their respective pages.

 EDIT PROFILE :  ( COMPLETD )